swiftlang/swift-evolution/proposals/NNNN-forward-scan-trailing-closures.md

 sheet(isPresented: $isPresented) { Text("Hello") }
 ```

 With the forward-scanning rule, the unlabeled trailing closure matches the `onDismiss:` parameter, and there is no suitable argument for `content:`.
-Therefore, the well-formed code above would be rejected by the riule as proposed above.
+Therefore, the well-formed code above would be rejected by the rule as proposed above.

 However, it is clear from the function signature that (1) `onDismiss:` could have used the default argument, and (2) `content:` therefore won't have an argument if it is not paired with the unlabeled trailing closure.
 We can turn this into an heuristic to accept more existing code, reducing the source breaking impact of the proposal.
 Specifically, if

 * the parameter that would match the unlabeled trailing closure
-argument does not requirement an argument (because it is variadic or has a default argument), and
+argument does not require an argument (because it is variadic or has a default argument), and
 * there are parameters  *after*  that parameter that require an argument, up until the first parameter whose label matches that of the *next* trailing closure (if any)

 then do not match the unlabeled trailing closure to that parameter.
 Instead, skip it and examine the next parameter to see if that should be matched against the unlabeled trailing closure.
 For the `View.sheet(isPresented:onDismiss:content:)` API, this means that `onDismiss`, which has a default argument, will be skipped in the forward match so that the unlabeled trailing closure will match `content:`, allowing this code to continue to compile correctly.